cbonoz/graph22/README.md

 When an agent picks comparables, often this goes one layer deep - ex: the property is compared to three adjacent properties.

 PropGraph provides a graph based solution that allows querying a given property and finding deeper relationships against recently sold properties.
 With PropGraph, you can take many 1-layer graphs (ex: one agent doing a comparable on a property) and go N layers deep instead by mapping across all comparables shared by multiple agents.
-With this strategy you can compare a property in Boston to a property that recently sold in the UK for example via transitive graph.
+With this strategy you can compare a property in Boston to a property that recently sold in the UK for example via a transitive graph  that previously wasn't visible.

 Key graph elements: